Home

 “B has the same sound that you hear at the beginning of these words: b–b-boy, b–b-bird, b–b-bus, B–B-Boston.”

-I wrote the words - and more examples - on the whiteboard.
-And we read them aloud, together.
+I wrote these words and other examples on the board.
+Then, we read them aloud, together.

 Next, the students took turns naming other words that start with the b sound.

-From our classroom’s huge windows, we could see the faculty parking lot.
+Through one of our classroom’s huge windows, we can see the faculty parking lot.

-And at that moment, we saw Mr. Benken - the school principal - stepping into his Volkswagen and sitting down.
+And at that moment, we saw Mr. Benken, our school principal, stepping into his Volkswagen and sitting down.

 “LOOK,” Loegan said, “there goes b–b-big Mr. B-B-Benken in his little b-b-bitty b–b-bug.”

-Parents, if you ever find yourself teaching Reading, you should know that SOME words should be "sounded out" and some shouldn’t.
+Parents, whenever you help your child with reading, you should know that SOME words should be "sounded out" and some should not.

 For example, let’s look at the word, “ONCE.”